atripes/bloggo/_posts/2018-08-02-Resize-LVG-in-Linux.md

 resizefs /dev/<name_of_the_physical_volume_found_with_pvdisplay>
 ```

 You should be done.
-Check with 'df -h'.
+Check with `df -h`.

 This small graphic helped me understand LVMs much better.
 (Thanks for that Mr. [pe-kay](https://pe-kay.blogspot.com/2013/04/linux-lvm-explained.html))